 So during the first, second, third, and fourth year; The Chinese Bamboo Tree concentrates on rooting its base, its foundation.
 But in the fifth year, after it has established itself under the ground, it rises up!
 It is said, in one year, in its fifth year, this Chinese Bamboo Tree exponentially grow above the ground from zero to as high as 80 feet long after six weeks.
 That one year alone, during its sixth week, in its fifth year, it grows exponentially to reach its full potential of about 80 feet long.
 Amazing.

 I know it may sound like a folktale if we have to compare with our real lives.
 Someone may say, “Helen, what are you talking about?
 I have been doing like this Chinese Bamboo Tree, and I’m reaching my tenth year now waiting for this exponential growth?”
-But still, there are lessons we can learn about this amazing Chinese Bamboo Tree concerning our human potential on success, whether it is personal growth and change, or professional in business and career growth.
+But still, there are lessons we can learn about this amazing Chinese Bamboo Tree concerning our human potential and success, whether it is personal growth, or professional in business and career growth.

 - Patience combined with Persistence

 There is this saying by Aristotle that says, “Patience is bitter, but its fruit is sweet.”
-Therefore, if we can be able to enduring the bitter part, we can be rewarded with its fruit, or the good results, which is sweet.
-With the story of the Chinese Bamboo Tree, we learned that if we continue with patience and persistence, in due season we will see the fruits of our hard work whether in our personal growth, or business growth, we need to keep persisting and as we establish our base and foundation, we need to stay positive and patience, even if we don’t see any progression of growth on the surface.
-During that process we develop strong characters, good habits, we develop our skills and talents, and all that necessary for us to become who we want to become.
-If its business, it can be as we keep developing our brands identities, our niches and bases, our competitive advantages, as if we are spreading our roots within the surface.
+Therefore, if we can be able to endure the bitter part, we can be rewarded with its fruit, or the good results, which is sweet.
+From the story of the Chinese Bamboo Tree, we learn that if we continue with patience and persistence, in due season we will see the fruits of our hard work.
+Whether in our personal growth, or business growth, we need to keep persisting and as we establish our base and foundation, we need to stay positive and continue in our patience, even if we don’t see any progression of growth on the surface.
+During that process we develop strong characters, good habits, we develop our skills and talents, and all that is necessary for us to become who we want to become.
+If its business, it can be as we keep developing our brands identities, our niches and bases, our competitive advantages, it as if we are spreading our roots within the surface.
 Remember that out of our trials, tribulations, even temptations, challenges, hard work and toil, it’s where our characters and strengths are developed.
 It takes years of hard work, efforts, and persistence to build something worthwhile with strong and proper foundations that will last for decades, or for really long time.
 So we must persist if we want to see exponential growth or be able to live to our full potential.

 - Maturity stage